zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 If using an LPU account, it is the responsibility of the Windows and network administrators of your organization to ensure that the above permissions are understood, in place, and maintained.

+Note: To configure and give all the permissions to LPU users we need to run the LPU script.
+It is recommended to run the LPU script from a SYSTEM account.
+To run this script correctly the SYSTEM account must have "Change Permission" or this script should be executed under the "Administrator: user.
+Otherwise, you will receive an "Access is denied" error during LPU script execution, and not all Windows Services will be discovered by Windows ZenPack.

 ### Port Requirements

 The ZenPack communicates with a Windows device over port 5985 for HTTP